w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > What is a word?
 The image of a nerve stimulus in sounds.[^1]

-To the causalist, words are like electrons: we can spray them at things with (sort of) consistent results.[^2] I can type "Don't pay attention to your tongue" into the void and make you do the opposite.
+Words, to Hacking, are like electrons: we can spray them at things with (sort of) consistent results.[^2] I can type "Don't pay attention to your tongue" into the void and make you do the opposite.

 How did it all begin?
 Maybe with a grunt some hundred thousand years ago: humanity's first word, so to speak.
 Which one was that?